+Karlstad University - we challenge the known and explore the unknown.
+Our students and staff develop knowledge and skills for individual enrichment and to contribute to a sustainable society.
+Our creative academic environments characterised by curiosity, courage and persistence.
+By taking a critical approach, we safeguard the scholarly and artistic foundations of our operations.
 Karlstad University is characterised by welcoming proximity and trust.
 We always promote democratic values, equality and diversity.
 Research and education are of a high academic standard and hold great significance for society.
-A good, inclusive work environment strengthens the university.
-The university is characterised by its openness to the local community as well as the close connection between research and teaching.
-Operations accountability, based on participation and commitment.
+A good, inclusive work environment strengthens the university. university is characterised by its openness to the local community as well as the close connection between research and teaching.
+Operations are based on accountability, participation and commitment.
 Our work and study environments are characterised by accessibility and flexibility.
 Management, support services and core operations are interdependent and strengthen one another.
 International perspectives and collaboration are promoted throughout the organisation.